tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 production of this document, as well as Christian Huitema for input regarding privacy considerations of external PSKs.
 John Mattsson provided input regarding PSK importer deployment considerations.
 Hugo Krawczyk provided guidance for the security considerations.
+Martin Thomson, Jonathan Hoyland, Scott Hollenbeck and others all provided reviews, feedback, and suggestions for improving the document.

 # Addressing Selfie {#mitigate-selfie}